At Goldsmiths we have a range of people in place to help you settle in to life in London and to support you through your studies.

 Autumn/Full year 2020 student student orientation will take place from 21 September 2020.

 Spring/Summer 2020 student orientation will take place from 6 January 2020.

 The Academic Skills Centre offers a wide variety of workshops to help you achieve your best while you’re here at Goldsmiths.
 You can enhance your essay writing skills, improve your time management, find out how to get the most out of your lectures and seminars and learn how to use the library by booking your place on an Academic Skills workshop.

-The English Language Centre (ELC) runs sessions on academic literacy, study skills, and language development to support you with your academic writing if required.
+The English Language Centre (ELC) at Goldsmiths supports students who are non-native English speakers.
+The ELC runs sessions on academic literacy, study skills, and language development to support you with your academic writing if required.

 Goldsmiths has a multi-faith prayer room and a Chaplaincy Centre that's open to everyone regardless of what your beliefs and practices may or may not be.
 There are lots of places of worship in New Cross and the surrounding areas.
 Find out more about chaplaincy at Goldsmiths.

 If you live in halls of residence or close to campus, you can register at one of several nearby doctors' surgeries.
 Amersham Vale are a local GP surgery, offering a full range of GP services.
 Find out more on Goldsmiths' Wellbeing page.

 If you're studying for more than six months, you'll be entitled to treatment from the NHS.
 If you are studying in the UK for less than six months, you wil usually have to pay NHS charges for any treatment you receive.
 It is advised that you take out medical insurance.
 Find out more about the UK healthcare system on the UKCISA website.